 The combustion engine requires a variety of fluids to keep it running well.
 Like grandaddy needs his white whiskey, light beer, and homemade wine.
 Changing your engine oil is likely the most important maintenance you can do.
 You’ll find any minor leaks or internal consumption you might not have caught on a weekly or monthly check.

 Oil keeps parts lubricated and helps keep the engine cool.
 Avoid having to find out where to get your car fixed.
-And if you neglect oil changes, you’ll be calling J & L Towing and Recovery, LLC to haul a junker to the salvage yard.

 Check and Top Off Your Fluids

 There are other important fluids too.
 Low power steering fluid levels will ruin your pump, bearings, and other parts.
 Losing brake fluid could result in a wreck.